Ciro Ferrara: Style of play

-An elegant yet powerful and aggressive defender, Ferrara was known throughout his career for his composure, anticipation, technical skills, ball-playing ability, versatility, and class, which enabled him to play anywhere along the back-line, both in the centre, as a man-marker ("stopper"), or as a full-back, usually on the right flank, and allowed him to adapt to various formations and systems.
-A world-class defender, who is regarded as one of the best Italian centre-backs of his generation, Welsh former winger Ryan Giggs described Ferrara and his defensive teammate at Juventus Paolo Montero as "...the toughest defenders [he] played against", also adding that they were often very hard in their challenges, while Polish former midfielder Zbigniew Boniek has stated that Ferrara was the best defender he ever faced.
-A precocious talent in his youth, Ferrara later established himself as one of the best defenders in the world in his prime.
-He was considered to be a complete, experienced, consistent, cautious and successful defender, with a good positional sense, who was quick, athletic, strong in the air, a good tackler, and who excelled at reading the game and marking his opponents; these skills enabled him to be effective in both a man-marking and a zonal marking defensive system.
-In addition to his defensive skills, he was also known for his offensive contribution as a centre-back, and was also capable of playing as a sweeper.
-In spite of his tenacious playing style, he was also known to be a fair and correct player.
-In addition to his ability as a defender, he was also known for his professionalism, leadership, strong personality, and his commanding presence both on the pitch and in the dressing room.
+Ferrara was known for his composure, anticipation, technical ability, and versatility as a defender.
+Although primarily a centre-back, he was capable of playing across the back line, including as a man-marker ("stopper") or as a right-back, allowing him to adapt to a variety of tactical systems.
+He is regarded as one of the leading Italian centre-backs of his generation.
+Welsh former winger Ryan Giggs described Ferrara and his defensive teammate at Juventus, Paolo Montero as "...the toughest defenders [he] played against", also adding that they were often very hard to face in their challenges, compared to Polish former midfielder Zbigniew Boniek, who has stated that Ferrara was the best defender that he ever faced.
+Described as a precocious talent in his youth, Ferrara later established himself as one of the best defenders in the world, in his prime.
+He was considered to be an experienced, consistent, cautious and successful defender, with a good positional sense, who was quick, athletic, strong in the air, a good tackler, and someone who excelled at reading the game and marking his opponents.
+These skills enabled him to be effective in both man-marking and zonal marking defensive systems.
+In addition to his defensive skills, he was also known for his offensive contribution as a centre-back, and he was also capable of playing as a sweeper.
+In spite of his tenacious playing style, he was also known to be a fair and correct player, and for his professionalism, leadership, strong personality, and his commanding presence both on the pitch and in the dressing room.

 Coaching career

 Ferrara was part of the Italian technical staff for the 2006 World Cup.
 After winning the World Cup, he became part of Juventus' staff, joining former club and national teammate Gianluca Pessotto, with Ferrara being named youth system chief (responsabile settore giovanile), dealing mostly with organisational aspects of the Juve academy.
 In July 2008, Ferrara took the UEFA Pro License coaching badges following training at Coverciano, Florence.
 After Juventus fired Claudio Ranieri following a string of seven league games without a win in the 2008–09 season, Ferrara was named interim head coach of Juventus on 18 May 2009 for the remaining two weeks of the season, with the goal of maintaining second place in the league table, and the possibility of being appointed on a full-time basis for a longer period.
 In his two games as caretaker manager, he led Juventus to 3–0 and 2–0 wins over Siena and Lazio respectively, thus ensuring a second-place finish over rivals Milan.
-Following these results, he emerged as a strong candidate for to take the job permanently for the next season.
-On 5 June 2009, Juventus formally announced his appointment as manager for 2009–10 season.
+Following these results, he emerged as a strong candidate to take the job permanently for the next season.
+On 5 June 2009, Juventus formally announced his appointment as manager for the 2009–10 season.